-Past and current trends in multicultural education, underlying theories and relationship to teaching in culturally diverse classrooms.
+Past and current trends in equity and inclusive education, underlying theories and relationship to teaching in culturally diverse classrooms.
 Nature of bias and impact on learning environments.
 Evaluation and development of culturally relevant curriculum and instruction.
-Prerequisite: Graduate Standing.

 EDUC 670 SPECIAL TOPICS IN EDUCATION (3)